destination-earth-digital-twins/deode-workflow-docs/docs/_sources/markdown_docs/cleaning_readme.md.txt

 ```
 deode remove [--config-file CONFIG_FILE_WITH_CLEANING_SETTINGS.toml] YOUR_CONFIG_FILE[S].toml [-d] [-f]
 ```
 What to actually remove is defined in `deode/data/config_files/include/remove.toml`.
 The settings are the same as for the cleaning config apart from `remove_from_scheduler` which removes the suite from the scheduler.
 With the default `remove_not_completed_suites=True` the removal is only executed if the suite is actually completed.
 This check can be overrided by using `-f` on command line.
+The latter also forces data to be removed even if a suite does not exist.